 We believe the message to youth must be that no amount of pot use is ok.
 This message will save lives, preserve young brains, and lead to better short-term and long-term mental health.

 We strongly believe that the use of marijuana is more dangerous than an arrest for marijuana.
 We acknowledge that damages from marijuana use on individuals are uneven and unpredictable.
 The potency (percent of THC) in marijuana, the amount of use, and the starting age of the user affect outcomes, but no one can predict who will have a psychotic reaction from using it.
 You do not need mental illness or addiction in the family to suffer extreme consequences from using marijuana.
 Also, the brain damages from marijuana appear to come on to users much more quickly than the brain damage from extensive alcohol use.

 We object to claims that marijuana is a “harmless herb,” “safer than alcohol,” or that it can be “regulated like alcohol.”
 The industry targets youth through its advocacy in social media and advertising for marijuana.
 The press fails at its duty to investigate false claims by the industry.
 Drug education fails because it emphasizes harm reduction over primary prevention.

 We don’t call people who use cannabis “criminals,” nor do we claim that people should go to jail if they use it.
 There are all kinds of other variables that go into incarceration: plea bargaining down from other crimes; selling to youth; intent to sell, or if another person dies from drugs given or sold to them.

 We object strongly to any marijuana use by pregnant and lactating women.
-The medical evidence against its use, and potential for future damage to the children, are strong.
+The medical evidence against its use, and the potential for future damage to the children, are strong.